 • "Witnessing students discuss the complexities of the history and policies of the United States in our nation’s revered landmarks is one of my most treasured moments."

-Karen McNulty Sojourn Middle School Teacher
+Karen McNulty Middle School Teacher, Sojourn Project Alumni

 • "The most impactful thing was meeting Reverend Billy Kyles, because he made me realize that I do have a dream.
 All I have to do is believe in myself."